-Times when I felt alone, lost, content or enriched, I channeled those emotions through the compositions I inscribed.
-These emotions then translated into poems, songs, or memoirs I would create to further express my inner sentiments.
-Eventually, I began to enjoy writing about my interests in sports, comics, and music.
-It brought me a since of closure, and allowed me to express myself openly as the margins barricaded other’s opinions and judgement.
+When I felt alone, lost, discontent or unfulfilled, I channeled those emotions into the compositions I wrote.
+These emotions then turned into poems, songs or memoirs I would create to further express my inner sentiments.
+Eventually, I began to enjoy writing about my interests in sports, comics and music.
+Writing brought me closure and allowed me to express myself.